 Milton Miranda / Photo from Chicago Police

-Milton Miranda, 22, faces one count of first-degree murder for the May 2013 killing and dismemberment of Jose Reyes, according to Chicago Police.
+Milton Miranda, 22, faces one count of first-degree murder in connection with the May killing and dismemberment of Jose Reyes, police said.

-Daisy Gutierrez told her family to leave their Southwest Side home on May 21, 2013, according to prosecutors.
-She then invited Reyes to come over.
+Daisy Gutierrez told her family to leave their Southwest Side home on May 21, according to prosecutors.
+She invited Jose Reyes to come over.

-Gutierrez lured Reyes to her room and began to undress — all while Miranda lay in wait.
+Gutierrez lured Reyes to her room and began to undress — all while her boyfriend lay in wait.